-The Company began the year with £145.4 million of venture capital investments and ended with £116.2 million spread over a portfolio of 52 companies.
-Of these companies, 49 investments with a value of £112.9 million were VCT qualifying (or part qualifying).
+The Company began the year with $\pounds$ 124.8 million of venture capital investments and ended with $\pounds$ 115.2 million spread over a portfolio of 52 companies.
+Of these companies, 49 investments with a value of $\pounds$ 112.2 million were VCT qualifying (or part qualifying).

-The loss on ordinary activities after taxation for the year was £23.8 million, comprising a revenue loss of £1.2 million and a capital loss of £22.6 million.
+The loss on ordinary activities after taxation for the year was £13.8 million, comprising a revenue loss of £1.1 million and a capital loss of £12.7 million.
 The Ongoing Charges ratio (which is calculated in line with the AIC methodology as recurring operational expenses excluding performance fees, trail commission and recoverable VAT divided by the Company's average net assets in the period) is an Alternative Performance Measure used by the Board to monitor expenses.
-Recurring operational expenses for the year ended 28 February 2023, excluding trail commission of £180,000, were £4,011,000, and the average net assets over the year were £168,944,000.
-Therefore, the Ongoing Charges ratio in respect of the year ended 28 February 2023 was 2.4% (2022: 2.4%) and was within the Company's cap of 3.6%.
+Recurring operational expenses for the year ended 28 February 2023, excluding trail commission of £81,000, were £3,867,000, and the average net assets over the year were £163,800,000.
+Therefore, the Ongoing Charges ratio in respect of the year ended 28 February 2023 was 2.4% (2022 restated: 2.4%) and was within the Company's cap of 3.25%.
+The Ongoing Charges ratio for the year ended 28 February 2022 was incorrectly stated as 1.8% in last year's Annual Report & Accounts due to an error in the net assets figure that was used in the calculation.